redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=SS, answer=[2]

-Why is the text `Welcome to HTML` not aligned at the center of the page?
+What makes the text `Welcome to HTML` not aligned at the center of the page?

 - There is no css property value `text-align: center`.